kbatsuren/CogNet/README.md

 Khuyagbaatar Batsuren, Gabor Bella, and Fausto Giunchiglia – CogNet: A large-scale cognate database, Proceedings of The 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.

 ## Acknowledgements
-Thanks to Global Wordnet Organization and all the wordnet developers. http://globalwordnet.org/resources/wordnets-in-the-world/
+Thanks to Global Wordnet Association (GWA) and all the wordnet developers. http://globalwordnet.org/resources/wordnets-in-the-world/